Streampunk/macadam/README.md

 // Set appropriate values from display mode and pixel format from those macadam provides. var capture = new macadam.Capture(0, macadam.bmdModeHD1080i50, macadam.bmdFormat10BitYUV);

+// If audio capture is required, call the following method on capture
+// First param is the audio sample rate, second is bits per sample, third in number of channels
+// Defaults are shown.
+BMD hardware only supports: 48kHz; 16 or 32 bits; 2, 8 or 16 channels.
+capture.enableAudio(macadam.bmdAudioSampleRate48kHz, macadam.bmdAudioSampleType16bitInteger, 2);

-capture.on('frame', function (frameData) {
+capture.on('frame', function (videoData, audioData) {
-  // Do something with each frame received. frameData is a node.js Buffer });
+  // Do something with each frame received.
+  // frameData is a node.js Buffer, and may be null if only audio is provided
+  // audioData is a node.js Buffer, or null is audio is not enabled/available });

 capture.on('error', function (err) {